Skip to Content

 Tortoise vs. Turtle: Definitions

-What is a Tortoise?
+What Is a Tortoise?

 A tortoise is a reptile that belongs to the family Testudinidae.
 Tortoises are known for their hard, bony shells that protect their bodies.
 They are land-dwelling creatures and are usually slow-moving.
 Tortoises can be found in various parts of the world, including North America, South America, Africa, and Asia.